QGEP/docs/_sources/installation-guide/workstation.txt

     Click an existing variable, and then click Delete to remove it.

   .. figure:: images/umgebungsvariablen_pgconfdir.jpg

+  You can check your environment variables also within QGIS: Menu Settings - Options..., System Tab -> Environment

 Inside this folder, there will be two files